 Instruct patients not to smoke or go near naked flames – risk of severe burns.
 Fabric (clothing, bedding, dressings etc) that has been in contact with this product burns more easily and is a serious fire hazard.
 Washing clothing and bedding may reduce product build-up but not totally remove it.

-Since it is not known whether topical administration of corticosteroids can result in sufficient systemic absorption to produce detectable quantities in breast milk, a decision should be made to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+It is not known whether topical administration of corticosteroids would result in sufficient systemic absorption to produce detectable quantities in breast milk.
+Systemically administered corticosteroids are secreted into breast milk in quantities not likely to have a deleterious effect on the infant.
+Nevertheless, a decision should be made whether to discontinue the drug, taking into account the importance of the drug to the mother.